geant4-dna/molecular-docs/docs/overview/psf.markdown

 ## Supported PSF formats

-molecularDNA supports PSF files in the following formats: ROOT, text, CSV
+molecularDNA supports PSF files in the following formats: ROOT, text and CSV.

 ## Example files and macros